-The verbena plant produces fragrant, good looking flowers that sit atop fern-like foliage with an old-fashioned look and drought-resistant.
+The verbena plant produces fragrant, good looking flowers that sit atop fern-like foliage with an old-fashioned look and drought tolerant.

 Verbena plants typically produce brilliant large bloom in shades of white, cream, pink, red, lavender, and deep violet, some having flirty little eyes.

 Their tendency of blooming from spring to fall and very minimal maintenance make Verbena’s a must-have plant for the garden.

 Regarded as a perennial in the warm climates where frost doesn’t present an issue, it grows successfully as an annual in areas with freezing temperatures.